 Executive Summary Prompts for One-Page Exec Briefs

-12 prompts that force conclusion-first exec briefs — decision-ready TL;DRs, board-ready 1-pagers, ask-up-front memos, risks named, length policed under 200 words.
+12 BLUF prompts that force conclusion-first exec briefs: decision-ready TL;DRs, board 1-pagers, ask-up-front memos, named risks, length policed under 200 words.

-Executive summaries fail when they read like an article intro — backstory, context, “the team has been working on…” and the actual ask buried in paragraph 4 where the exec already gave up.
-These prompts force conclusion-first writing: the decision or the takeaway in line 1, the evidence beneath, and the ask in a place where the exec can act without scrolling.
-Most should sit under 200 words; anything longer needs a justification of its own.
-Pair with the cross-team alignment memo prompts when the summary feeds into a multi-team decision.
+Executive summaries fail when they read like an article intro: backstory, context, “the team has been working on…” and the actual ask buried in paragraph four, where the exec already stopped reading.
+The fix is a 70-year-old military habit, BLUF (Bottom Line Up Front): conclusion in line 1, evidence beneath, ask in a place the reader can act on without scrolling.
+The prompts below bake BLUF into the instruction so the model can’t drift back into narrative.
+Pair them with the cross-team alignment memo prompts when the summary feeds a multi-team decision.

 Best for